island-is/island.is/libs/application/template-api-modules/README.md

 export const SharedApi = defineTemplateApi<SharedApiParameters>({
   action: 'getData',
   namespace: 'SharedApi',
-}) // the parameter Id is not set yet.
+}) // the parameter ID is not set yet.

 /// Your template file
 import { SharedApi } from '@island.is/application/types'